nus-cs3281/2024/students/cheehongw/knowledge.md

+# CS3282

+This semester, I focused my efforts on trying to upgrade the outdated dependencies in CATcher.
+This was a challenging task as I had to understand the dependencies of the project.
+Even though the current state of the repository is not what I have hoped to achieve, I hope future devs reading this might find some insights on how to approach this task.

+### Node Package Manager (npm) and Yarn

+From working with CATcher and SourceAcademy, I have gotten a more solid understanding of how package managers work.
+Before this, I only saw Node and npm as something we had to install before we can start developing our project.
+However, the fact is that package managers are a crucial aspect of any project, since they manage the dependencies of the project.

+### Dependency Management

+In CATcher, I focused on identifying the dependencies that needed to be updated.
+I learned that dependencies are managed in the `package.json` file, and that the `package-lock.json` file is used to lock the dependencies to a specific version.
+This is important as it ensures that the project is reproducible across different machines.
+Unfortunately, this is not used in CATcher, but i believe CATcher will benefit from using a lockfile in the future.

+### Upgrading Dependencies

+Beyond that, I have learnt how to use `npm outdated`, `npm-check` etc to identify outdated dependencies.
+I also learnt how to use `npm ls` to print out the dependency tree of a given package.
+This was useful in identifying the dependencies that needed to be updated.

+### ESLint migration

+I also assisted with the tslint to eslint migration in CATcher.
+While initially a PR done by a mentee, I had to stay involved and understand the changes made as well.
+I had to understand how to configure eslint to work with the project.
+This was a challenging task, but I am glad that I managed to complete it.

+### i18next

+Beyond work done in CATcher, I also worked on SourceAcademy, where I implemented an i18n framework. i18next is a powerful library that allows for easy translation of text in a project.
+During my implementation of the i18n framework in SourceAcademy, I referenced several implementations of i18n across various established open source repos such as HospitalRun and FreeCodeCamp for any best practices.
+From these references, I learned how to structure the i18n files and the various translation resources to make it easy for future translators to add on new translations.

 ## Angular Essentials
 I had contributed to CATcher as part of IWM, but I have never really approached the Angular aspects of the project.